PicturElements/lib/README.md

 * [8.4](https://github.com/airbnb/javascript#arrows--one-arg-parens) - Always include parentheses around arguments for clarity and consistency

   For purely aesthetic reasons, single parameter functions are not wrapped in parentheses.
-Similarly, 0-parameter functions use `_` as in lieu of `()` for terseness reasons.
+Similarly, 0-parameter functions use `_` as in lieu of `()` for terseness.
 The underscore also often signifies that the caller does not intend to provide any arguments to the callee.

 * [10.3](https://github.com/airbnb/javascript#modules--no-export-from-import) - Do not export directly from an import

-  These exports are found overwhelmingly in aggregation modules.
+  These exports are found almost exclusively in aggregation modules.
 As such, their intent is clear enough to warrant the shorthand form.

 * [10.10](https://github.com/airbnb/javascript#modules--import-extensions) - Do not include JavaScript filename extensions